top of page

 Treatment goals

-The interventions against hyperuricemia aim to avoid inflammation of the joints and the formation of crystals (tophi).
-If we manage to keep the blood concentration of uric acid below 360 µmol/l (300 µmol/l if tophi are already present), the patient will notice a significant improvement in joint problems within a few months.
-Note that adherence to a purine poor diet only will reduce the blood uric acid level by about 15% ( about 60 µmol/l), but with other lifestyle changes, a further reduction can be achieved.
+Interventions against hyperuricemia aim to prevent inflammation of the joints and the formation of crystals (tophi).
+If we can maintain the blood concentration of uric acid below 360 µmol/L (300 µmol/L if tophi are already present), the patient will notice a significant improvement in joint problems within a few months.
+Note that adherence to a purine-poor diet alone will reduce the blood uric acid level by approximately 15% (about 60 µmol/L), but with other lifestyle changes, a further reduction can be achieved.
 In light to moderate cases, dietary and lifestyle changes can be enough to keep the disease under control.

-Often medication treatment is also advised to lower the blood uric acid levels sufficiently and keep them more stable.
+Often, medication treatment is also recommended to lower blood uric acid levels sufficiently and maintain them at a more stable level.
 We will discuss the alternative medications at the end of the chapter.

 Food and beverages with high purine content